Pearl Street Mall: History

 As a Planning Board member, Carl A. Worthington began working on the project in 1966 in an attempt to revitalize Boulder's downtown.
-In 1973 he prepared a master plan which was approved by an 86% majority.
-The Pearl Street Mall was constructed between June 1976 and August 1977 and was officially dedicated on August 6, 1977.
-The design team consisted of three firms: CommArts, Inc. (Boulder), Everett Ziegel Associates (Boulder), and Watertown, Massachusetts-based Sasaki Associates.
+In 1973, he prepared a master plan which was approved by an 86% majority.
+The design team consisted of three firms: Communication Arts, Inc. (Boulder), Everett Ziegel Associates (Boulder), and Watertown, Massachusetts-based Sasaki Associates.
+Richard Foy, one of the architects for Communication Arts, cited the 1945 French film Les Enfants du Paradis as an inspiration for the mall, with scenes of busy Parisian streets filled with pedestrians and buskers.